reaandrew/document-semantic/README.md

 ## New Document

+**New Document (ND)**

-- **New Document (ND)**: Indicates that the document is newly created and has not been subject to any updates or changes.
+Indicates that the document is newly created and has not been subject to any updates or changes.

 ## Major Semantic Increment